John Vincent Bellezza

 In former times, the regular route to Skardu from Kargil crossed the Dras river at Kharool and continued downstream along the left bank of the Suru (Fig. 2).
 A few kilometers from the confluence that path crossed a small plateau known as Serthang, or ‘Gold Plain‘, where a gold mine is believed to have existed.
 Many dark boulders are located along this route, including some that are most probably carved.
 This area, however, is very close to the line of control and is believed to be scattered with unexploded ordinance.
 Extra precautions are needed to access Serthang, which the authors will implement during a planned survey in 2017.Kharool is a small hamlet currently composed of about five houses, which until recently amounted to a single household.
 Fields are few and it is not clear how long they have been tilled or when people settled there permanently.
 It is quite possible that the petroglyphs date to a time when the confluence of the Dras and Suru was a strategic crossing protected by a fort but without a hamlet.
 If such is the case, many boulders may have disappeared in the past to make way for the fields.

 Overview of the carvingsThere are over 300 carvings in Kharool.
-The most numerous motifs are zoomorphic (about 100, Fig. 4); then come patches of circles (about 80 circles), chortens (about 45), anthropomorphic figures (about 40, Fig. 5), compartmented shapes (about a dozen), swastikas (5 counterclockwise, 1 clockwise), flowers (about 5, Fig. 6), and handprints (just 2).
+The most numerous motifs are zoomorphic (about 100, Fig. 4); then come patches of circles (about eighty circles), chortens (about forty-five), anthropomorphic figures (about forty, Fig. 5), compartmented shapes (about a dozen), swastikas (five counterclockwise, one clockwise), flowers (about five, Fig. 6), and handprints (just two).
 There are an additional twenty miscellaneous or unidentified subjects at the site, and probably others as one always misses boulders even in the most careful and comprehensive surveys.
 It is beyond the scope of this paper to provide a detailed analysis of all the petroglyphs in Kharool.
 We will only briefly cover the most unusual ones before considering at length some of the new information contained in the inscriptions.
 One of the most prominent zoomorphic groups is a trio of animals composed of a lion, horse and tiger, carved in a beautiful so-called ‘animal style’ (Figs. 7, 8).
 As we shall see, this trio raises questions about the limitations of petroglyph analysis based on stylistic and patina comparisons or, at the very least, about the duration of the period over which this style was used in Ladakh.
 Two other lions are carved on separate boulders (Fig. 9), bringing Kharool close to Khaltse and Balukhar, where similar lions are found in association with inscriptions left by a Western Tibetan military presence.
 One boulder at the site stands out prominently, for it is carved with two large patches of fully pecked circles (Fig. 10).
-About 80 such discs can be counted – their purpose is entirely open to interpretation.
+About eighty such discs can be counted – their purpose is entirely open to interpretation.
 Compartmented shapes can also be seen, the meaning of which is also open to interpretation (Fig. 11).
 Finally, of interest are two handprints on separate boulders, both with a light-colored patina and associated with chorten engravings (Fig. 12).
 Handprints are usually considered to be a motif dating from the prehistoric period, but in this context, we must largely disagree with such pre-conceived notions: there is nothing suggesting a prehistoric setting for any of the carvings at Kharool, the only tangible context is clearly and solely historic.
 As we shall further see, other elements in Kharool converge to question some of the usual stylistic and motif-based interpretations applied to rock art in Ladakh.
-Of numerous chortens About 45 chorten engravings can be counted in Kharool.
+Of numerous chortens About forty-five chorten engravings can be counted in Kharool.
 There were more before: several boulders have recently been broken up for construction material.
 Most of the engravings are finely executed, of a quality comparable to the famous ones at Alchi, Khaltse and Balukhar.
 The archaeological context of these four sites is similarly relatable: these are strategic crossings defended by a fort.
 Different shaped chortens are observable, almost all of which can also be found at Alchi, Khaltse and Balukhar (Fig. 13).
 However, some of them differ from typical Ladakhi chorten engravings, as is the case with a large remarkable trio (Fig. 14), carved more in a format that recalls chortens seen in Northern Pakistan (Fig. 15), where, in addition to a perfectly round dome, the spire is larger in proportion to the rest of the chorten and supported by slanting poles.

 Of critical inscriptions, or how to open a new page of historySeveral inscriptions can be seen in Kharool.
 About seven are written in Tibetan (Fig. 16); one may be in Sarada and another one in Kharoshti (Fig. 17).
 Confirmation of their identity is now being sought.
 Most of the inscriptions in Tibetan are of the dedicatory type accompanied chorten engravings.
 They are of the simple format with the name of the person, and in some cases the title and clan name.
 Two important clans are represented, the Smer and the Rbang-ling, members of which are also found in Alchi, Khaltse and Balukhar.
 Their prominence in Maryul in the early days of the Western Tibetan kingdom has recently been evidenced by Nils Martin, based on the donation inscription in the temple of Avalokiteshvara at Mangyu (Martin 2016).
 Also noteworthy is that two of the soldiers in Kharool seem to have engraved their personal names in other locations as well: one is found in Alchi, another in Khaltse.
 One boulder in Kharool stands out as it is engraved with one of the longest rock inscriptions in Ladakh of that period (Figs. 18, 19).
 A large central chorten is framed with the two parts of the inscription, on the left (A) and right (B).
 Part A is fragmentary: some syllables on the left are missing, the upper layer of the rock being damaged.
 It used to be bordered on the left side by another chorten, now almost entirely gone.
 This former chorten to the left explains why some of the lines of the text continue inside the main central chorten: the carver had a clear start on the left; i.e. the steps of the missing chorten, and then went on extending the lines into the central chorten.
 The syllables inside the latter are of a much darker patina and are more difficult to read.
 This part is composed of six lines, the last of which is almost entirely lost.
 Part B is also fragmentary: some of the syllables on the right are missing, also because of the damage of the upper layer of the rock.
 It is made up of ten lines.
 Again, the last line is pretty much damaged and thus the reading remains tentative only.
 From what I can see this inscription is in the Classical Tibetan language, supporting a later date.
 Dating